-Wirral Met students Luke Turner and Michael Kier have been announced as finalists in the prestigious WorldSkills UK competition.
+Wirral Met students Luke Turner, Michael Kier and Joshua Joynson have been announced as finalists in the prestigious WorldSkills UK competition.

-They will now compete in the national finals from 9 – 19 November, after having been selected as the top performers in their chosen skills of Carpentry and Welding from National Qualifiers held across the UK.
+They will now compete in the national finals from 9 – 19 November, after having been selected as the top performers in their chosen skills of Carpentry, Welding and Plastering from National Qualifiers held across the UK.

 Luke is one of only seven students across the UK to secure a place in the final for carpentry.
 The 21-year-old joined Wirral Met in 2020 on a Level 2 Bench Joinery Diploma and has since progressed on to a carpentry and joinery apprenticeship with local employer Magenta Living.
 Luke spends one day a week at the college’s world-class Wirral Waters campus and four days a week at Magenta Living, undertaking a variety of joinery projects.